Lande21/RolandeU.github.io/README.md

 A portfolio GitHub webpage with a few bits of my work throughout my career.

 Daily Notes
-Ivy🙌🏽❤️Lord help me to see what i am meant to do and be in alignment  💚🙏🏾
+Ivy🙌🏽❤️Lord help me to see what to do and be in alignment  💚🙏🏾

 I HIT 1K COMMITS
 read book today page 170💚